microsoft/mu_plus/MsCapsuleUpdatePkg/readme.md

 This driver adds EFI System Resource Table (ESRT) to the System Configuration Tables.
 It prints the entire ESRT table at debug output.
 This driver is added to the DSC and FDF files.

-This driver implementation differs from EDK2's implementation in that it simply cosumes all FMP instances (`gEfiFirmwareManagementProtocolGuid`) and creates an ESRT entry for each FMP instance.
+This driver implementation differs from EDK2's implementation in that it simply consumes all FMP instances (`gEfiFirmwareManagementProtocolGuid`) and creates an ESRT entry for each FMP instance.

 ## Libraries